-Dr. Matthew Sandberg and Dr. Kelsey Chadwick integrate each implant procedure with our 3D imaging and CEREC technologies, so patients leave our office with better and more effective results.
+Dr. Matthew Sandberg & Dr. Thomas Sircher integrate each implant procedure with our 3D imaging and CEREC technologies, so patients leave our office with better and more effective results.
 Firefly Family Dentistry works with independent dental professionals to complete each treatment safely and quickly.
 Whether you need to replace a single tooth or multiple teeth, our dentists can provide you with safe implant treatment using the most up-to-date technology and dental implants in Wauwatosa, Wisconsin.

 Dental implants are designed to replace your teeth in the most ideal way possible.
 Specifically, the most ideal tooth replacement is one that both functions and looks like a natural tooth.
 A natural tooth has two key parts: the crown and the root.
 Subsequently, a dental implant also has these two parts.

 The post of a dental implant takes the place of the tooth root and is made of titanium, which is accepted very readily by the body and should not cause any problems for the surrounding oral tissues.
 The implant post is first placed into the jawbone at the site of the missing tooth.
 The post then fuses with the jawbone for a strong foundation, much like the original tooth root.
 Successful fusion usually takes a few months; we will schedule follow-up appointments to check on the progress of your implant post fusion.

 Once the post has successfully fused with the jawbone and is determined to be stable, our dentists will install the second part of the dental implant, which is the part that will be visible in your mouth.
 As such, it will be carefully crafted to match the aesthetics of your smile and face so that your appearance is as natural as possible.
 This restoration may be a crown, bridge or set of dentures depending on what you and our dentists have decided together you need.
 The restoration will be placed on top of the post and fitted for comfort and function.